mixpanel/docs/pages/docs/session-replay/session-replay-web.md

-# Session Replay (web): Watch playbacks of user digital experiences
+# Session Replay (Web): Watch playbacks of user digital experiences

 ## Overview

-Mixpanel Session Replay is the fastest way to understand the whole picture about your customers and make better product decisions, by combining quantitative and qualitative user insights.
+Mixpanel Session Replay is the best way to get a more complete view of your customers and make better product decisions, by combining quantitative and qualitative user insights.

-When digging into customer journeys in Mixpanel’s analytics, you can understand “**where** do customers drop-off?”
+When digging into customer journeys with Mixpanel’s analytics tools, you can understand “**where** do customers drop-off?”
 And now, Mixpanel Session Replay enables you to quickly follow-up with, “**why** do customers drop off?”

 ## Availability